dozingyobs/kernel-actions/README.md

 > This is a **separate build** from the desktop LazyKernel above, tuned specifically for headless/server workloads (file serving, self-hosted apps, etc.) rather than desktop responsiveness or gaming.
 If you're setting up a desktop or gaming machine, use the [regular install](#install) instead.

 > [!WARNING]
 > This mostly favors **Intel CPUs**, especially the **i3-8145U** (the exact hardware this build is tuned and tested on).
 AMD-specific power-management options (`amd_pstate`, etc.) are **not included** in this config — not because they'd conflict with the Intel ones, but simply because they haven't been tested.
-If you're on AMD hardware, add the equivalent options yourself; CPU-agnostic tuning (BBRv3, HZ/tick rate, preemption model, module signing) should still work fine regardless of vendor.
+If you're on AMD hardware, they config options have been added however they have not been tested; CPU-agnostic tuning (BBRv3, HZ/tick rate, preemption model, module signing) should still work fine regardless of vendor.

 ### ⚙️ Server Features
 - **BBRv3** TCP congestion control with **fq** queueing (shared with desktop build)